 A materials receipt that specified the objects purchased and the price paid, but that was scanned without the name of the supplier would not qualify.
-A document that presented all the information in the original receipt, but that been retyped in Word or Excel format would also not qualify.
+A document that presented all the information in the original receipt, but that had been retyped in Word or Excel format would also not qualify.

-Many businesses and government agencies also use the IRS standard of complete, legible and accurate reproductions of the original documents.
-Other institutions, however, add to these general requirements.
+Many businesses and government agencies also use the IRS standard of complete, legible, and accurate reproductions of the original documents.
+Other institutions, however, may add to these general requirements.